k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in unpunish() when ball over open air
 - Fix: use-after-free in dosit() when egg laid over open air
 - Fix: global-buffer-overflow in scatter() when object goes off-map
+- Fix: infinite death loop when polymorphed with 0 mhmax